GotEmCoach/Oroom/README.md

 # Oroom
-The beloved Powershell Scripts that will replace menial tasks and problems.
+The beloved Python Scripts that will replace menial tasks and problems.

 Coming soon (or when I have time):